nikitagorelovreki/reki/packages/frontend/public/flower-form/README.md

 # Flower Form Documentation

-This directory contains the Flower Form static files integrated into the CUIS system.
+This directory contains the Flower Form static files integrated into the Reki system.

 ## Full Documentation